LaunchCodeEducation/java-web-development/docs/_sources/assignments/tech-jobs-oo.rst.txt

 time to advance the underlying structure of the program.

 Your mentor on this project is Sally, one of the developers at LaunchCode.
-She regularly supports developers who are just getting started with their careers.
+She regularly supports coders who are just getting started with their careers.

 .. figure:: figures/LC-Sally.png
    :scale: 50%
    :alt: Sally's LaunchCode avatar.

-She’s done some initial work on the project and left you some TODOs.
 After seeing your strong work with your last project, Blake reported that you performed well and learned quickly.
 Because of your success, he and Sally feel comfortable assigning you to a set of tasks that are a notch up in difficulty.

+Sally completed some initial work on the project and left you some TODOs.

 Learning Objectives
 --------------------